alfonsomiguelcruz/pgc_btip_topone/README.md

 ## Installation
 ### Population Genetics Software `ms`
 `ms` is a population genetics software that generates samples under different models.
-The source code and software manual containing the installation instructions are found [here](https://uchicago.app.box.com/s/l3e5uf13tikfjm7e1il1eujitlsjdx13).
+The source code and software manual containing the installation and compilation instructions are found [here](https://uchicago.app.box.com/s/l3e5uf13tikfjm7e1il1eujitlsjdx13).

 ### Sequence Alignment Software `nextclade`
 Nextclade is an online [web application](https://clades.nextstrain.org/) bioinformatics tool to align sequences and conduct phylogenetic analyses.
 It also has a CLI version found [here](https://docs.nextstrain.org/projects/nextclade/en/stable/user/nextclade-cli/installation/standalone.html), which performs the same functionalities as the web application version.
 Download the the latest version of the software based on your architecture (i.e. x86-64) and operating system.